|

 For folder example please see this page LAW Folder Structure Examples |

-•Email Sort Order - Use this drop-down to determine how e-mail records are organized.
+•Email and Communication Sort Order - Use the drop-down to choose how emails and communication records are organized, either Oldest to Newest or Newest to Oldest.

 •Preview - Displays the resulting folder structure to be expected in the Case Directory based on the levels established above.